LoganAugustine/family-christmas-website/content/2025_loganaugustine.md

 ---

 After the wedding, we moved in to our apartment in College Station and Emma started her 3rd year.
-She'll do four residencies at clinics around College Station, learning and practicing therapudic skills and discovering what type of PT she wants to pursue in the future.
+She'll do four residencies at clinics around College Station, learning and practicing therapeutic skills and discovering what type of PT she wants to pursue in the future.
 She will finish and graduate in May 2026, and then work as a DPT.

 We also spent time during the summer going on lake trips with our family, exploring crawfish broils in small Texas towns, and cooking great foods!